 Get an overview of personality type

-Introduction to Myers-Briggs Type (7th edition)
+Introduction to Myers-Briggs Type (Seventh Edition)

 The essential introduction to understanding MBTI results and integrating type concepts into everyday life.
 Great to follow on from feedback sessions or as a refresher at any time.

-Introduction to Type (6th edition)
+Introduction to Type (Sixth Edition)

 Improve general workplace efficiency

 Introduction to Myers-Briggs Type in Organizations (Fourth Edition)